The Penguin (TV series): Main

-The disfigured former right-hand man of deceased crime boss Carmine Falcone, who was born with clubfoot, giving him a waddle-like gait, and is now on the rise to becoming a criminal kingpin in his own right.
+A disfigured former underling of deceased crime boss Carmine Falcone, who was born with clubfoot, giving him a waddle-like gait, and is now on the rise to becoming a criminal kingpin in his own right.
 Farrell said the series would further explore the character's strength, awkwardness, and villainy as well as the "heartbroken man inside there" beyond his introduction in The Batman (2022).
 For the series, the character's surname is shortened to "Cobb" from "Cobblepot", the surname traditionally used in the comics, because the production found it to be a more plausible name.
 Ryder Allen portrays a young Oz.